Medical error: Medications

 Reducing errors in prescribing, dispensing, compounding/formulating, labelling, and handling medications is a priority and has been the subject of systematic reviews and studies.
-Examples of areas to reduce medication errors and improve safety include: Training professionals or using databases to compare new and previous prescribed medications to prevent mistakes, also known as "medication reconciliation", prescribing through an electronic medical record system and/or using decision support systems that has automatic checks in place, with computerized alerts or other novel technologies, the use of machine-readable barcodes, healthcare professional and patient training or supplementary educational programs, adding in an extra step for double checking prescriptions (both at the level of the healthcare professional and at the administrator level), using standardized protocols in the workplace that include a check-list, physical markings or writing on syringes to indicate correct doses, programmes that include the person being able to administer the medications themselves, ensuring that the workplace or environment is well-lit, monitoring and adjusting healthcare professional working hours, and the use of an interdisciplinary team.
-There is weak evidence indicating that a number of these suggested interventions may be helpful in reducing errors or improving patient safety, however, in general, evidence supporting the best or most effective intervention for reducing errors not strong.
+Suggested methods to reduce errors and improve safety include: training professionals or using databases to compare new and previous prescribed medications to prevent mistakes, also known as "medication reconciliation", prescribing through an electronic medical record system and/or using decision support systems that has automatic checks in place, with computerized alerts or other novel technologies; the use of medical barcodes; healthcare professional and patient training or supplementary educational programs; adding in an extra step for double checking prescriptions (both at the level of the healthcare professional and at the administrator level); using standardized protocols in the workplace that include a check-list, physical markings or writing on syringes to indicate correct doses; programmes that include the person being able to administer the medications themselves; ensuring that the workplace or environment is well-lit; monitoring and adjusting healthcare professional working hours, and the use of an interdisciplinary team.
+There is weak evidence indicating that a number of these suggested interventions may be helpful in reducing errors or improving patient safety, but no practice has stood out as being exceptionally helpful.
 Evidence supporting improvements aimed at reducing medical errors in medications for pediatric hospitalized patients is also very weak.

-Historically
+A study found that medication errors in community pharmacies would be reduced through systematic prescription review, improved pharmacist- physician communication, educating the patient, enhanced error- reporting systems, and standardized dispensing procedures.

+Historic methods

 As far back as the 1930s, pharmacists worked with physicians to select, from many options, the safest and most effective drugs available for use in hospitals.
 The process is known as the Formulary System and the list of drugs is known as the Formulary.
-In the 1960s, hospitals implemented unit dose packaging and unit dose drug distribution systems to reduce the risk of wrong drug and wrong dose errors in hospitalized patients; centralized sterile admixture services were shown to decrease the risks of contaminated and infected intravenous medications; and pharmacists provided drug information and clinical decision support directly to physicians to improve the safe and effective use of medications.
+In the 1960s, hospitals implemented unit dose packaging and unit dose drug distribution systems to reduce the risk of wrong drug and wrong dose errors in hospitalized patients.
+Centralized sterile admixture services were shown to decrease the risks of contaminated and infected intravenous medications and pharmacists provided drug information and clinical decision support directly to physicians to improve the safe and effective use of medications.
 Pharmacists are recognized experts in medication safety and have made many contributions that reduce error and improve patient care over the last 50 years.
 More recently, governments have attempted to address issues like patient-pharmacist communication and consumer knowledge through measures like the Australian Government's Quality Use of Medicines policy.